xamarin/xamarin-macios/docs/apple-privacy-manifest.md

     This will package the file into the iOS app at the root of the bundle.

 ### .NET for iOS (net?-ios)
-1. Creat a new blank file named `PrivacyInfo.xcprivacy` in the `Resources` folder in your .NET for iOS project.
+1. Create a new blank file named `PrivacyInfo.xcprivacy` in the `Resources` folder in your .NET for iOS project.
 This is all that is needed to package the file into the iOS app at the root of the bundle.

 ### .NET for tvOS (net?-tvos)
-1. Creat a new blank file named `PrivacyInfo.xcprivacy` in the root folder in your .NET for tvOS project.
+1. Create a new blank file named `PrivacyInfo.xcprivacy` in the root folder in your .NET for tvOS project.
 1. In your favorite text editor, edit the .NET for tvOS csproj project file.
 1. Add the following elements to the bottom of the root  `<Project>` element:
     ```xml